 I, on the other hand, do not.

-Sure, I do my Food Blogger Duty to bring you some awesome pumpkin treats (Double Chocolate Pumpkin Oreos, Pumpkin Caramel Pecan Naked Cake, Pumpkin Spice Latte Blondies….) in the fall, but I just do not yearn for it like
+That being said, I don’t hate it, and I solemnly swear to do my Food Blogger Duty and bring you some awesome pumpkin treats (Pumpkin Pudding Cake, Slow Cooker Pumpkin Spice Latte, Pumpkin Cheesecake Bars Recipe….) in the fall, but I just do not yearn for it like

 some most people do.